volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

-This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web Thank you to all developpers !
+This plugin is designed to use Spotify connect web with volumio Base on this work : https://github.com/Fornoth/spotify-connect-web With the great work of ashthespy for the webUI integration!
+Thank you to all developpers !

 To start, it is a very basic plugin.